IvanWoo22/perbool/README.md

 # perl-bio-tools

- It's a toolkit created by me to do some bioinfo jobs.
+A perl toolkit created by Ivan Woo to do some bioinformatics tasks.

+# AUTHOR

+Ivan Woo <wuyifanwd@hotmail.com>

+# LICENSE